 Another issue is the different flow values calculated by parsimonious and MCMC algorithms (Fig. 12).
-As previously mentioned, thet food web of GPSC and the adjacent slope were modelededbased on an extensive data set comprising site-specific biogeochemical data, physiological constraints, and empirical relations from the literature.
-Despitevarious constraints imposed in our model, it was still insufficient to quantify a unique solution set.
+Despite the various constraints imposed in our model, it was still insufficient to quantify a unique solution set.
 These constraints, however, imply that a ‘‘solution space’’ exists (van Oevelen et al., 2010).
 Within the solution space, an infinite number of solutions set consistent with the data are present (Soetaert and van Oevelen, 2009).
-While the conventional single-solution modeling approach typically provided a mathematically “the best” solution set, the solution flows were mostly close to the boundaries of the solution space (Fig. 12).
+The conventional single-solution modeling approach typically provided a mathematically “the best” solution set.
+However, the solution flows were mostly close to the boundaries of the solution space (Fig. 12).
 On the other hand, the likelihood method based on the MCMC algorithm provided multiple solution sets, which could form a distribution of a probability density function (PDF) in the solution space.
 With this multi-solution approach, the solution sets are sampled from the solution space (Van den Meersche et al., 2009), and the mean of this sampled set could represent the central flow values which are less sensitive to the boundaries of the solution space (Van Oevelen et al., 2010).
 For each flow in our model, the mean and standard deviations of the 10,000 solutions were calculated.
-Though thet standard deviation represents how the uncertainty in the data set propagates to the flow value (Van Oevelen et al., 2010), it,it still should be noted that the standard deviation was artificially set to a ±2% error margin to iterate until the convergence of solution sets.
+These standard deviations represent how the uncertainty in the data set propagates to the flow values (Van Oevelen et al., 2010).

 Carbon demand from the benthic community

-The initial attempt to insert the POC rain fluxfrom from the reference failed.
-This conflict problem is often seen in LIM studies (e.g., van Ovelen et al., 2011; De Smet et al., 2016).
-For example, De Smet et al. (2016) studied the L. conchilega reef with LIM models.
+The initial attempt to insert the referenced POC flux in the models failed.
+This conflict is often seen in LIM studies (e.g., van Ovelen et al., 2011; De Smet et al., 2016).
+For example, De Smet et al. (2016) studied the L. conchilega reef with LIM.
 Most of their models could not be solved when they directly set the in situ primary production rates as the input, because this rate did not consider the OM brought from the external water flow.
 Therefore, they added a flow as additional OM input, and then left the value of which to be determined by the model itself.
-Similarly, in our food web structure,onlythe particulate form of OC was considered as the input of POC rain flux, which may ignore the direct dissolved organic matter (DOM) assumption by the bacteria.
-As a result, reference value (53.85 mg C/ m2/ d, Huh et al., 2009) was insufficient to supporting the whole system.
-DOM is expected to be taken up more easily than POM for bacteria because they need to produce enzymes to hydrolyze polymeric sinking particles before the material pass through cell membranes and the metabolizationtheation (Verdugo et al., 2004).
-Moreover, Pape et al. (2013) conducted experiments to evaluate the fate of DOM carbon in different benthic environments (North Atlantic and Western Mediterranean slope sites), which resulted in bacteria dominating DOM carbon uptake.
+Similarly, in our food web structure, we only considered the particulate form of OC input and may ignored the direct consumption of dissolved organic matter (DOM) by the bacteria.
+DOM is expected to be taken up more easily than POM for bacteria because they need to produce enzymes to hydrolyze polymeric sinking particles before the material pass through cell membranes and is metabolized (Verdugo et al., 2004).
+Moreover, Pape et al. (2013) conducted experiments to evaluate the fate of DOM in different benthic environments (North Atlantic and Western Mediterranean slope sites), which resulted in bacteria dominating DOM carbon uptake.